BadmWe/dspyt-webpage/dspyt/posts/synthetix-unleashing-the-power.md

 ## The Power of SNX Token

 Central to the Synthetix ecosystem is its native utility token, SNX.
 This token serves a dual purpose, acting both as collateral for the issuance of synthetic assets and as a governance tool.
 SNX holders play a vital role in maintaining the stability and security of the platform by staking their tokens.
-In return, they earn rewards and contribute to the collateral pool, facilitating the issuance of synths
+In return, they earn rewards and contribute to the collateral pool, facilitating the issuance of synths.

 ![Token](/images/posts/defi/crypto.webp)